 When I started noting down my purchases the price of a single share closed at 50.45€ and when I stopped the price of a single share closed at 57.89€, which means that the stock appreciated at around 14.7% over that period of time.
 Given that my bank does not support buying fractional shares then that means I could have bought exactly 10 shares (504.5€).
 It's hard for me to know how much the transaction fees would have been exactly, but looking at my past purchases it seems to be roughly 3%; an additional 15.135€, or an out-of-pocket cost of 6.765€.

 Given all that though, the 14.7% appreciation would have meant that the bulk of the money I spent on a habit/addiction would have earned me 67€, and would keep earning me money in the future.
-Would have known that investing is more likely to pay off than just spending money!
+Who would have known that investing is more likely to pay off than just spending money!

 There are probably other insights that could be gleaned from this, but I want to not have this post hang over my head any longer, so I'll just leave you, the reader who surely exists, with a link to the Glitch instance where the data and necessary Datasette plugins are hosted for fiddling around: https://few-yielding-passionfruit.glitch.me/data/belief